Best Golf Balls for Mid Handicappers in 2023

 wilson duo pro golf balls

-Wilson have always made decent golf ball but get little air time because they're an every man's golf company.
-The best part of the DUO Pro range is they make them in very high color, matte finish.
-We like the matte finish because it adds to the 'feel' of a grippier, spinnier urethane golf ball.
+The best part of the DUO Soft range is they are low compression at 38, but also available in very bright color, matte finishes.
+We like the matte finish because it adds to the feel of a grippier, spinnier urethane golf ball but with a durable surlyn cover.

 My experience with the ball

-They're well-priced and perform well with their urethane cover which provides much more spin.
-JMac improved with his wedge game and chipping so he needed a new golf ball.
+They're well-priced and JMac improved with his wedge game and chipping so he needed a new golf ball.
 I had him playing the Srixon Soft Feels for the longest time, but it was time to level-up the ball game.

 Reasons to buy

-• Matte colored urethane doesn't show up the scratches as much as white
+• Matte colored ball doesn't show up the scratches as much as white

 • PROFESSIONAL written on the side of the ball can be used for alignment